Awards & Scholarships

 This award honors Dr. Merl E. Reed and Dr. Gary Fink for their contributions to education, labor studies, and the Southern Labor Archives.
 Fellowships of at least $250 are awarded annually to individual(s) whose research in the Southern Labor Archives will lead to a book, article, dissertation, or other substantive product.
 Recipients are required to give presentations about their research to the GSU community.

-Download the Reed Fink Award application.
+2019 Reed Fink Award Application.
 Applications are due May 15th.

 Joseph Jacobs Labor Scholarship